alvarobartt/serve/examples/image_segmenter/README.md

     return raw_image_bytes.read()
 ```

-__Note that the preprocessing should be more extense, but in this case as the model has been deployed with a pre-defined
+__Note__: that the preprocessing should be more extense, but in this case as the model has been deployed with a pre-defined
 handler named `image_segmenter`, there is no need to apply any transformation to the input image besides the conversion to bytes
-as that's the expected input format of images in the requests data.__
+as that's the expected input format of images in the requests data.

 Then you will need to proceed with the request to `localhost:8080`, which are the default address and port where TorchServe is
 deployed.
 So the request should be sent to the `predictions/` endpoint followed by the name of the registered model that will be